vallotlab/ChromSCape/README.md

 # Analysis of single-cell Chromatine-ImmunoPrecipitation sequencing datasets
 ## What is scChIPseq_ShinyApp ?
 This is a ready-to-launch user-friendly Shiny App for analysis of single-cell ChIP-seq datasets from count matrices to differential analysis & gene set enrichment analysis.
-Sc-ChIPseq data can be produced using experimental protocol described in Grosselin et Al. (https://www.nature.com/articles/s41588-019-0424-9).
+ScChIPseq data can be produced using experimental protocol described in Grosselin et Al. (https://www.nature.com/articles/s41588-019-0424-9).
 The user should input one or many count matrices (in .txt or .tsv format).

-Note : Single-cell ATAC seq or scDNA-seq data under the same format should also workas they are of the same nature, but the application has not been tested for this type of data.
+Note : Single-cell ATAC seq or scDNA-seq data under the same format should also work, as of same nature than scChIPseq data, but the application has not been tested for this type of data.

 ## Launch the App